kondasoft/ks-concept/README.md

 https://ks-concept.joomla.com

 # Download
-Download the full package (templates and modules) and the Clone Installer package from our website.
-Additionally, you may use get the files from this GitHub repo (if you know what you are doing. https://www.kondasoft.com/products/ks-concept
+Download the full package (templates and modules) and the Clone Installer package from our website (link below).
+Additionally, you may use get the files from this GitHub repo (if you know what you are doing.

+https://www.kondasoft.com/products/ks-concept

 # Support